State visit by Liaquat Ali Khan to the United States

-The state visit of Liaquat Ali Khan to the United States, from 3 to 5 May 1950, was the official visit of Pakistan's first Prime Minister, Liaquat Ali Khan, to Washington, D.C.
-He was accompanied by the First Lady of Pakistan, Ra'ana Liaquat Ali Khan.
+Liaquat Ali Khan, the prime minister of Pakistan, and his wife, Ra'ana Liaquat Ali Khan, paid a state visit to Washington, D.C. from 3 to 5 May 1950.

 Prime minister Ali Khan shakes hands with President Harry Truman, upon his arrival.

-President Truman had sent his personal aircraft, The Independence, to ferry the Pakistani prime minister from London to Washington, D.C., and accorded him the highest honour by personally welcoming him at the national airport, accompanied by his entire cabinet.
+US President Harry Truman had sent his personal aircraft, The Independence, to ferry the Pakistani prime minister from London to Washington, D.C., and accorded him the highest honour by personally welcoming him at the national airport, accompanied by his entire cabinet.
 A photograph from that time shows Truman and his wife smiling at the camera, surrounded his Pakistani guests and their wives in "Gharar" outfits in front of Blair House, the state guest house across the street from the White House.
 Liaqat Ali Khan was wearing a Western Suit with a "Jinnah" Karkuli cap.

 Upon Prime Minister Ali Khan's arrival, there was an official parade in the New York City in his honour, he was also conferred with an honorary degree by the Columbia University.
 During his visit, he also spoke at the House of Representatives, the lower house of the United States Congress.

 At home front, Prime Minister Ali Khan's trip to the United States was highly politicised and criticised by the left–wing sphere who levelled its charges on ignoring the Soviet Union's invitation in favour of the United States.
 Upon returning to Pakistan, Ali Khan spoke highly of his visit to the US but survived a conspiracy hatched by the left–wing sphere in 1951.
 According to the English newspaper, Dawn, Ali Khan's state visit and further reliance towards the United States became a permanent fixture of the foreign policy of Pakistan during the Cold War.